enyeartc/capstone1/README.md

 | All1 f1_score        | 0.7628865979381444

 ## Summary
 Trying to predict a model that depends on a date several years in the future in an area of constant change like the stock market is very difficult.
-In looking at the data there seems to be a correlation between the Past Mean Price and the Future Mean Price, as shown in images above, but the model will not work moving forward since the stock price will most likely continue to increase and the model will likely pridict RSU's.
+In looking at the data there seems to be a correlation between the Past Mean Price and the Future Mean Price, as shown in images above, but the model will not work moving forward since the stock price will most likely continue to increase and the model will likely predict  RSU's since it is not using a value like a moving average.
 Although the scores look like they have potential in reality the model does not have the information it needs to accurately predict the price.
 A different model will more than likely need to be created to fully account for the time series insted of just adding it into the model.

 ![image info](images/OptionOrNot3.png)